 This is loud and cuts through and over other sounds.
 It is based in your head and around your sinus’s.
 It about amplification.
 Use it when you need to be heard over the crowd.
 Think the Wicked Witch in The wizard of Oz.
 ‘I’ll fix you, my pretty’ cackle cackle!!

 This vice comes straight from the top of your head.
 Visualise a baby.

 This voice is all about air.
 Soft, whispering.
 It’s the voice to inspire with ’ I have an idea’.

 It can be mysterious or evoke another place and time so great for story telling – ‘Once upon a time…’

 As Barbara says ‘No one voice works in ALL circumstances.’
 Have fun trying out your 5 elements.

-If you want to find out more about this and other vocal techniques then click here to see how we can work together.
+If you want to find out more about this and other vocal techniques then get in touch for a complimentary 30 minute voice audit.